mirror/boost/libs/parameter/doc/python.rst

 and pass to ``boost::python::class_::def()``.

 To use ``boost::parameter::python::function`` we first need to define a class with forwarding overloads.
+This is needed because ``window::open()`` is a function template, so we can't refer to it in any other way.

 ::